 Background of the Fellows

 MSTP fellows generally have had extensive undergraduate research experience, and some will have taken one or two gap years for full time research.
 If they are pursuing a PhD in the basic biomedical sciences, they will have taken the one semester Rackham course Biological Chemistry 552 during their first year of Medical School.
-They complete the M1 pre-clinical year and either half or the full M2 clinical year prior to entering the PhD phase.
+They complete the M1 pre-clinical year and the M2 clinical year prior to entering the PhD phase.

 - Each student has a Research Rotation Advisory Committee that provides advice about potential research mentors.
 Students must have approval from their RRAC or the MSTP Director prior to undertaking rotations.